-BECKLEY, W.Va. -- Trail building has proven a vital economic development tool in the U.S. in recent years.
-In West Virginia, where outdoor recreation has come to the economic forefront, it may be among the most important tools at hand, according to a proponent of trail development.
-Millions of dollars have been invested in hiking and biking trails in the area of the New River Gorge in the last decade, says Gary Morefield, and there's good reason to believe more trails will help draw investment.
+Millions of dollars have been invested in hiking and biking trails in the region of the New River Gorge in the last decade, says Gary Morefield, and there's good reason to believe more trails will help draw investment.

 How much did the trail cost Beckley taxpayers?
-Nothing -- the project was carried out entirely through volunteer labor and contributed resources.
-Since November, Morefield and a handful of volunteers invested hundreds of hours clearing and grading the trail, altering the landscape as little as possible -- a principal that saved time and maintained the value of the landscape.
+Nothing.
+The Ship Rock Trail project was carried out entirely through volunteer labor and contributed resources.
+Morefield and a handful of volunteers invested hundreds of hours clearing and grading the trail, altering the landscape as little as possible—a principle that saved time and maintained the value of the landscape.

 For more information on recreational trails and their economic impact, the following resources may be of interest: